 Not only can pregnant women eat Basa Fish, but they are also actively encouraged to do so because of Basa Fish’s high content of healthy Omega 3 fatty acids.
 Visit this link https://endzonescore.com/basa-fish-recipes to know Basa Fish recipes.
 That was the short answer.
 Now for the longer one.

 Basa Fish Is A Good Source Of Omega 3

 The main reason that Basa Fish can be beneficial in pregnancy is because of its Omega 3 content.
 Fish oil in pregnancy is incredibly important for both the health of the mother and that of the unborn child.

 A number of studies show that children of mothers who consumed fish (both before and during pregnancy as well as during breast-feeding) showed better test results on various developmental scores than those of mothers who consume little or no fish.

 The oil in fatty fish is full of DHA and EPA.
-Both of these oils are essential for brain development.
+Both of these oils are essential for brain development and prevent from sleep apnea.
 By most conservative estimates pregnant women should be eating at least two servings per week of oily fish.